Rush/redis_expiremember_module/README.md

 ## Features

-- **Field-Level Expiration**: Set expiration times on individual fields within a Redis hash and a Redis set.
+- **Field-Level Expiration**: Set expiration times on individual fields within a Redis hash, a Redis set and a Redis zset.
 - **Custom Expiration Units**: Support for specifying expiration times in seconds (`s`) or milliseconds (`ms`).
 - **Expiration Override**: Ability to update or override the expiration time for a specific field.
 - **Expiring runs in a separate thread**: The module has been designed to have minimal impact on Redis server's performance and locks Redis's main thread only for actual Redis key delete operations.